andrearcaina/CoinWatch/README.md

 The good thing is, after restarting, I learned how to sucessfully install and utilize react to create a react app.
 I can certainly say that this process of creating a react app can be transferred into different projects.
 Another thing is implementing API's and fetching data from current API's.
 I've learnt more from React-Redux and I can see how much of a powerful tool it is in modern web applications.
+I also changed a bit of stylings and designs.

 Overall, the project was hard to create.
 There were a lot of things needed to implement, and a lot of code that was updated over the years (in React.js).
 There were so many bugs while testing, and a lot of problems I had to redo.